Gas threatens Southern people and places

 He said, ‘We’re a billion-dollar company and we’re going to put the pipeline wherever we want to put it.’Jason Harris, Augusta County resident in the path of the Atlantic Coast Pipeline, which SELC and partners defeated in 2020

 Why do pipelines route through the most vulnerable communities?

-There are over two million miles of gas pipelines cutting across the United States today, and according to the CDC’s Social Vulnerability Index, they’re disproportionately concentrated in the most vulnerable communities.
+There are over two million miles of gas pipelines cutting across the United States today, and according to the Center for Disease Control and Prevention Social Vulnerability Index, they’re disproportionately concentrated in the most vulnerable communities.
 That’s because pipeline routing often follows what one industry spokesperson in 2021 called “the path of least resistance,” or land made cheap by a long history of discriminatory practices.
 Take the Atlantic Coast Pipeline, for example, which SELC, partners, and local communities defeated in 2020: its planned route took it through indigenous communities in North Carolina and historically Black communities in Virginia.

 Gas-fired power plants are disproportionately concentrated in communities of color or low-wealth communities, too, as are hydraulic fracturing wells that are part of a process known as “fracking.”
 Injecting huge quantities of water and chemicals into the ground, fracking has enormous implications for the vulnerable communities where gas production is most commonly sited.
 The data are clear: exposing low-wealth and communities of color to the risk of everything from leaking fumes to explosions, gas poses a particularly egregious threat to environmental justice.